 But in a teleconference Jan.
-31, immigration advocates including California Congresswoman Judy Chu (CA-27) offered advice on worried citizens apply for green cards, as challenges to the measure across the rest of the nation continue.
+31, immigration advocates including California Congresswoman Judy Chu (CA-27) offered advice to worried people applying for green cards as challenges to the measure across the rest of the nation continue.

 “The lawsuits to stop this rule are not over,” Alvaro Huerta, an attorney with the National Immigration Law Center, said.
 “There are lots of steps in the courts to go through.”

 Huerta said the ongoing court challenges include claims the Trump administration failed to take the proper steps to finalize the rule or adequately consider the evidence submitted.

 “Some of the lawsuits argue that the public charge regulation is racially discriminatory, motivated by racial animus,” he said.
 “Final resolution of these lawsuits may take months.
 It may even be years.”